Defending Teflon

 Chemours

-The patent holder of Teflon™, a US Fortune 500 chemical company, approached Alber & Geiger seeking regulatory and advocacy support over a European Union proposal that would ban all per- and polyfluoroalkyl substances (PFAS).
+The patent holder of Teflon™, US Fortune 500 chemical company Chemours, approached Alber & Geiger seeking regulatory and advocacy support over a European Union proposal that would ban all per- and polyfluoroalkyl substances (PFAS).
 Those PFAS are chemicals that came under regulatory fire as being the so called “forever chemicals”, which persist in the environment.
+The political turbulences in the EU started in the Netherlands, continued in Italy and Germany then, until they became an EU wide regulatory initiative in Brussels.

 Strategy

-Under the EU chemicals strategy, we embarked on a defense for the specific PFAS named GenX and Teflon™, based on the planned EU PFAS restrictions.
+On the one hand we were confronted with planned PFAS bans in The Hague, Rome and Berlin which we had to politically manage with the national governments.
+On the other hand we saw a regulatory initiative develop in Brussels under the EU chemicals strategy.
+We embarked on a defense for the Chemours specific PFAS named GenX and Teflon™, based on the planned PFAS restrictions.
 Considering the impact of the restrictions to the supply chains of various Member States, Alber & Geiger entered into discussions with the European Chemicals Agency (ECHA), the European Commission, the European Parliament, the EU Permanent Representations and the Member States’ Ministries of Industry and Environment.

 Results